-We're pleased to welcome you back with these new safety measures in place
+We are pleased to welcome you back to the Smithsonian American Art Museum and Renwick Gallery with safety measures in place

 Know Before You Go: Guidelines for Visiting

-We’re delighted to welcome visitors back into our galleries.
-To keep us all safe, and to support efforts to help reduce the spread of COVID-19, we have limited capacity and new safety measures at SAAM and our Renwick Gallery.
+We are delighted to welcome visitors back into our galleries.
+To keep us all safe, we ask that visitors, including those who have been vaccinated against COVID-19, follow these safety measures to protect everyone’s health.
 Please review the important information below as you plan your visit.

 From the Director